SpenceIsCool/PLEdu_IS_Fa23/minutes.md

 # D: Month dd, yyyy (template)
 - SPWI

+# R: Oct 19, 2023
+- Attended "Talkapalooza 2.0" to see more on how we could present complex knowledge.
+- SPWI

 # W: Oct 18, 2023
 - work on paper: https://www.overleaf.com/project/652ff66cfdab616bf3912f7e
 - As even recommended, it would be best to wrtiet he paper as you go.
 Pro tip for the next time I do this, start with overleaf...
 Put reading notes directly into that project.
 You can still share the overleaf with others for review.
+- Example of spec grading: https://www.youtube.com/watch?v=cERmD6Cv3OM
+- Another youtube video on spec grading: https://www.youtube.com/watch?v=i0mZ-XljH4M
+- good discussion with peer (Bhoomika) regarding how to move forward on my paper.
+Note: the goal is not to just generally teach at scale, but rather to meet a high standard of excellence, or rather a better performance by the students.
+Hard part is defining what is that metric of performance that is the same in multiple teaching methods?
+It's not necessarily reasonable to just give the students the same final exam with different course structures and call that a measure of "student success".

 # T: Oct 17, 2023
 - work on syllabus construction.  standards based: https://docs.google.com/document/d/1wz4UVYWJGBIn52DULF41cfAF8oFjqxjihrK0NgaxeQg/edit